 Results

-A subset of the carbonates in possession were selected for analysis to direct more pointed future analysis.
-For the short cores, we selected 15 samples to analyze from three different, C1, C4 and C5.
+The short cores, which represent primary carbonate deposition, were generally isotopically similar to deep seawater and exhibited correlations with mineralogy and [Ni].
+We selected 15 samples to analyze from three different cores, C1, C4 and C5.
 The cores are generally homogenous within a site and exhibit no obvious trends downcore with regard to δ60Ni or [Ni].
-The δ60Ni and [Ni] values range from 1.11‰ to 1.61‰ and 0.3 to 1.36 ppm, and the average δ60Ni and [Ni] values are 1.31‰ and 0.72 ppm, respectively.
+The δ60Ni and [Ni] values range from 1.11‰ to 1.61‰ and 0.3 ppm to 1.36 ppm, and the average δ60Ni and [Ni] values are 1.31‰ and 0.72 ppm, respectively.
 The core C5 has the lowest average [Ni] and δ60Ni values (0.32 ppm and 1.14‰), and C4 has the highest average [Ni] and δ60Ni values (1.29 ppm and 1.40‰).
 There appears to be a correlation between δ60Ni and [Ni], although two data points clearly fall off trend (Fig. X).
-Nickel concentrations and δ60Ni generally decrease with increasing aragonite content (R2=0.49 for δ60Ni vs. aragonite wt. % and R2=0.61 for [Ni] vs. aragonite wt. %).
-Nickel concentrations and δ60Ni generally increase with increasing HMC content (R62).
+Nickel concentrations and δ60Ni generally decrease with increasing aragonite content (r2=0.49 for δ60Ni vs. aragonite wt. % and r2=0.61 for [Ni] vs. aragonite wt. %).
+Nickel concentrations and δ60Ni generally increase with increasing HMC content.
 There is no clear correlation between δ60Ni and δ18O or δ13C (Fig. x).

-A set of 16 and 10 samples were selected for the first round of analysis of the Clino and Unda cores, respectively.
-The samples were selected to target the different diagenetic regimes (i.e., zones of meteoric vadose and phreatic diagenesis, marine burial diagenesis, and massive dolomitization).
+The Unda and Clino cores, which represent varying diagenetic processes, had wider ranges of δ60Ni compared to the short cores and exhibited more mild correlations with mineralogy.
+The samples were selected to target the different diagenetic regimes (e.g., zones of meteoric vadose and phreatic diagenesis, marine burial diagenesis, and massive dolomitization).
 The Clino core has both meteoric diagenetic and marine burial diagenesis zones.
-The overall ranges for [Ni] and δ60Ni in Clino are 0.24 ppm to 3.99 ppm and 0.86‰ to 1.67‰, respectively, and clearly exhibit a larger spread than the primary carbonates.
+The overall ranges for [Ni] and δ60Ni in Clino (n=16) are 0.24 ppm to 3.99 ppm and 0.86‰ to 1.67‰, respectively, and clearly exhibit a larger spread than the primary carbonates.
 The isotopically lightest and lowest [Ni] values come from the zones of meteoric diagenesis.
-Unlike the primary carbonates, there is no apparent correlation between [Ni] and δ60Ni, although this may be due to sample size and the differing affects of diagenetic regimes.
+Unlike the primary carbonates, there is no apparent correlation between [Ni] and δ60Ni, although this may be due to sample size and the differing effects of diagenetic regimes.
 The primary mineralogy of Clino is LMC and aragonite with minor components of dolomite.
 Comparing δ60Ni and aragonite plus HMC content produces a profile which looks similar to some sort of three-end member mixing, although again this is complicated by diagenesis and the small sample size.
 There is no clear correlation between δ60Ni and δ18O or δ13C.

-For Unda, the 10 samples analyzed clustered around the transition between meteoric and marine burial diagenesis zones and the zone of massive dolomitization.
+For Unda, the samples analyzed (n=10) clustered around the transition between meteoric and marine burial diagenesis zones and the zone of massive dolomitization.
 The Unda core had the isotopically lightest and highest [Ni] samples of the entire set analyzed here.
 The ranges for [Ni] and δ60Ni are 0.30 ppm to 5.36 ppm and 0.48‰ to 1.52‰, respectively.
 This is an even greater spread than in the Clino or short core samples.
 The highest [Ni] and lowest δ60Ni values came from the zone of massive dolomitization.
 The primary mineralogy of the Unda core is dolomite and LMC with minor contributions from aragonite.
 Higher [Ni] and lower δ60Ni are generally correlated with increased dolomite content and, increases in δ60Ni and decreases in [Ni] are generally correlated with increased LMC content.
 As seen for the Clino and short cores, there is no clear correlation between δ60Ni and δ18O or δ13C.

 Discussion and Questions to Pursue